AnyLog-co/documentation/10- Edge Data Manager/99- [deprecated] Remote CLI .md

 4. Save
 5. Detach from the pod: `ctrl-p` + `ctrl-q`

-> Note: on Kubernetes, changes made this way are **not persistent** across pod restarts unless backed by a [persistent volume](../Networking%20%26%20Security/kubernetes%20volumes.md).
+> Note: on Kubernetes, changes made this way are **not persistent** across pod restarts unless backed by a <a href="../Networking%20%26%20Security/kubernetes%20volumes.md" target="_blank">persistent volume</a>.

 ---